Nueclear Healthcare raises $4M from Norwest Venture Partners

 Nueclear Healthcare Ltd. is a nuclear medicine diagnostic solutions provider.
 It offers Positron Emission Tomography-Computed Tomography (PET-CT) fusion imaging clinical services to cancer patients.
 The firm also works towards enhancing the awareness of usage of PET-CT as a technology to medical community.
 The company was founded in 2011 and is based in Mumbai, Maharashtra.
 Nueclear Healthcare Ltd is a joint venture between Thyrocare Technologies Ltd. and other promoters.

 Thyrocare Technologies Ltd. is a healthcare service provider.
 It owns and operates chain of clinical diagnostic centres in India.
 It offers testing services, disorder testing, and report tracking services.
 The firm offers its services to corporate houses, hospitals laboratories and doctors.
-The company was founded in 1996 and is based in Navi Mumbai, Maharashtra with additional offices in Bahrain, Nepal and Bangladesh.
+The company was incorporated in 2000 and is based in Navi Mumbai, Maharashtra with additional offices in Bahrain, Nepal and Bangladesh.

 - Healthcare firms who could be heading for an IPO